Crisp, fall evenings require a nightcap of Easy Gluten Free Apple Crisp dolloped with a big scoop of melty, vanilla ice cream.

 - 4 Granny Smith apples, peeled, cored, and chopped (~4 cups)

 - 1/2 Tablespoon gluten free flour blend

 - For serving: ice cream or whipped cream

 - 1/2 cup brown sugar

-- 1/4 cup cold butter (or vegan butter), cut into cubes
+- 4 Tablespoons cold butter or vegan butter, cut into 1/4" cubes

 - pinch of salt

-- Preheat oven to 375 degrees then spray a small/medium-sized baking dish (I used a 6x9") with nonstick spray and set aside.
+- Preheat the oven to 350 degrees then spray a medium-sized baking dish (like a 6x9" or 8x8”) with nonstick spray and set aside.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.